-This session is structured around three themes.
+This session is structured around two themes.
 First, we will explore your experiences with morally inspiring and infuriating leaders and the conditions that have produced your own moral courage.
-Second, we will explore how leaders can open channels that steer people towards moral choices and close off hidden but predictable moral pitfalls.
-Third, we will hone in on the heart of ethical dilemmas - making tradeoffs between two deeply held values.
-This session will facilitate the process of building a framework for analyzing ethical dilemmas in your organization and in the classes that follow.
+Second, we will explore the essence of all ethical dilemmas - making tradeoffs between two deeply held values.
+I will present my Values-Perspectives-Execution model of solving and implementing solutions to ethical dilemmas.

-- Abraham Lincoln, Letter to Horace Greeley

-- Martin Luther King Jr., Letter from Birmingham City Jail

-- Kant's Moral Philosophy
+- Abraham Lincoln, Letter to Horace Greeley - Martin Luther King Jr., Letter from Birmingham City Jail - Kant's Moral Philosophy - Galinsky, When New Covid Variants Upend Your Return-to-Office Plans - Galinsky, Three Simple Steps for Managers to Get Vaccine Mandates Right

-- Moral Inspiration: Please think of a leader from your life that inspired you.
-This leader could come from your professional life or your personal life.
-What was it about this leader that inspired you?
-Please identify the behaviors, traits, or characteristics of this leader that made you feel inspired. describe a leader from your life that infuriated you and identify the behavior, trait, or characteristic of this leader that made you feel infuriated. - Moral Courage: Please think of a time when, from your own perspective, you were morally courageous (i.e., acted with integrity) and a time when you were morally cowardly.
+- Pandemic Inspiration: Please think of a leader from your life that inspired you during the pandemic.
+What was it about this leader that inspired you during the global pandemic?
+Please identify the behaviors, traits, or characteristics of this leader that made you feel inspired. - Pandemic Infuriation: Please describe a leader from your life that infuriated you during the pandemic.
+What was it about this leader that infuriated you during the global pandemic?
+Please identify the behaviors, traits, or characteristics of this leader that made you feel infuriated. - Moral Courage: Please think of a time when, from your own perspective, you were morally courageous (i.e., acted with integrity) and a time when you were morally cowardly.
 Please identify the key factors that distinguished these two situations - Moral Pitfalls: Please think of a time at one of your organizations when a well-intentioned policy had the unintended effect of either increasing unethical behavior or decreasing prosocial behavior.
 Please briefly describe both the intended policy and the unintended effect.
-Here are two brief examples to help stimulate your thinking, but do not be limited by these examples.
-First, paying people to give blood (which is intended to increase blood donations) can backfire and decrease blood donations because it transforms the donation decision from a moral one to an economic one.
-Second, research has found that offering extreme rewards (e.g., a car for the best salesperson) has the intended effect of increasing motivation but also the unintended effect of increasing unethical behavior.
+Here are two brief examples to help stimulate your thinking -- but please try not to be limited by these examples. - Paying people to give blood is intended to increase blood donations but can backfire and decrease blood donations because it transforms the donation decision from a moral one to an economic one. - Research has found that offering extreme rewards (e.g., a car for the best salesperson) has the intended effect of increasing motivation but also the unintended effect of increasing unethical behavior.